StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Experiment

-\subsection{Discussion}
+\paragraph{Irrelevant terms} The appearance of irrelevant terms happened rarely, but mainly seemed to be owing to the knowledge within the generative pre-trained models.
+It would be our future work to lessen this kind of malfunction where the pre-trained bias negatively affects the fine-tuned model.

+\subsubsection{Discussion}

 We have some notes on the validity of the created dataset.
-Primarily, though the dataset is first suggested open corpus for Korean style transfer, the granularity of the style difference within the pair is not provided here as in \citet{rao2018dear}.
+Primarily, though the dataset is first suggested open corpus for Korean style transfer, the granularity of the style difference within the pair is not provided here as in \newcite{rao2018dear}.
 Also, since our dataset provides the style transfer that maintains the overall sentence structure, some sentence pairs show minor differences, which is sufficient for spoken language processing but less robust to digitized online texts.
-Finally, since the formality conversion regards morpho-syntactic and lexical changes rather than the paraphrasing done in writing the formal sentences, the diversity of expression regarding the style is limited to the sentence formats that are not awkward to utter.
+Finally, since the formality conversion regards morpho-syntactic and lexical changes rather than the paraphrasing done in writing the formal sentences, the style diversity of expressions is limited to the sentence formats that are not awkward to utter.

 Despite the limitations, we want to emphasize that our approach can suggest a reliable and efficient scheme for the service providers or task managers aiming at a particular style transfer for various types of sentences.
-For instance, if one replaces the queries with some structured query language (SQL) or canonical forms of statements and use `rudeness' or `twitter-likeness' as a style, the parallel dataset can be created in the same way, though with a slightly different guideline.
-This kind of pair generation was done with rule or back translation in \citet{rao2018dear}, but we believe that human-aided construction is more reliable and the resulting shortage of data can be covered with the pre-trained models for the spoken language.
+For instance, if one replaces input queries with some structured query language (SQL) or canonical forms of statements and use `rudeness' or `twitter-likeness' as a style, the parallel dataset can be created in the same way, with a slightly different guideline.
+This kind of pair generation has been done with rule or back translation in \newcite{rao2018dear}, but we believe that human-aided construction is more reliable and eventually reduces the necessity of additional human checking.
+Also, see Appendix~\ref{app:ethics} to see how our manual construction process has considered the ethical sides of human factors.